Skip to main content

 Architecture Configuration

-Baseline+: Client → AgentCore Gateway → Bedrock Inference (Custom Import models)
+Baseline+: Client → AgentCore Gateway → Bedrock Inference (Custom Import Models)

 Alt A-1: Client → LiteLLM → kgateway (RoundRobin) → vLLM Pods